1992 Indian stock market scam: Bank funds scam

-In the early 70's, banks in India were not allowed to invest in the equity markets.
+In the early 60's and 70's, banks in India were not allowed to invest in the equity markets.
 However, they were expected to post profits and to retain a certain ratio (threshold) of their assets in government fixed interest bonds.
 Mehta squeezed capital out of the banking system to address this requirement of banks and pumped this money into the share market.
 He promised the banks higher rates of interest, while asking them to transfer the money into his personal account, under the guise of buying securities for them from other banks.
 At that time, a bank had to go through a broker to buy securities and forward bonds from other banks.
 Mehta used this money temporarily in his account to buy shares, hike up demand of certain shares (such as that of ACC, Sterlite Industries, and Videocon) dramatically, sell them off, pass on a part of the proceeds to the bank and keep the rest for himself.
 This resulted in stocks like ACC, which was trading in 1991 for ₹200/share, catapult to nearly ₹9,000 in just 3 months.